 Many authors have written books to help us in building the leadership skills necessary to succeed.
 John C. Maxwell’s, “Developing the Leader within You” and “The 360° Leader” are 2 that are worth reading.

-John Maxwell quotes, “A great leader’s courage to fulfill his vision comes from passion, not position.”
-I have not always been passionate about my job as an employee because gaining position is what most often consumed me.
+John Maxwell quotes, “A great leader’s courage to fulfil his vision comes from passion, not position.”
+I have not always been passionate about my job as an employee because gaining a position is what most often consumed me.

-Secondly, leadership had always been about me and my accomplishments.
+Secondly, leadership has always been about me and my accomplishments.
 Imagine my shock when I read this statement by John, “The bottom line in leadership isn’t how far we advance ourselves but how far we advance others.”
 Wow, what inspiring words.
-Advancing others was soon to become one of a few primary objectives in my own life and business.
-There is so much to learn about leadership through every experience, trial, and challenge we may go through.
+Advancing others soon became one of a few primary objectives in my life and business.
+There is much to learn about leadership through every experience, trial, and challenges we may go through.

 Here are 7 essential leadership skills I’ve revamped:

 - Flexibility – as a leader, you need to be able to adapt to last-minute changes.
-Since your entire team of employees is depending on you to keep the enterprise running and deliver to your clients.
+Since your entire team of employees depends on you to keep the enterprise running and deliver to your clients.
 Flexibility will help you be adaptable.
 This requires going the extra mile for others.

-- Delegation – leaders need to know when and how to delegate some of their work.
+- Delegation – Leaders must know when and how to delegate some of their work.
 Most people associate work delegation with weakness, but this is not the case.
-You should be able to delegate work to your team with respect to their skill set.
-Go it alone and you will likely fail at some future point in time.
+You should be able to delegate work to your team concerning their skill set.
+Go it alone, and you will likely fail at some future time.

 - Motivation – as a leader, you are the sole source of motivation for your entire team.
 They look up to you for motivation, especially when faced with tough and strenuous tasks.
 This could be through recognizing the efforts of the team members and rewarding them when need be.

 - Pro-activity – Leaders are proactive.
-They have initiative and they are ready to use it to further themselves and their business.
+They have initiative and are ready to use it to further themselves and their business.
 Equally, they look for opportunities to improve their company, such as implementing services or marketing products that allow their business to stand out from the competition.
-Lastly they are also open to opportunities that can help them expand their current business into new areas.
+Lastly, they are also open to opportunities to help them expand their current business into new areas.

 4 Ways of Demonstrating Your Leadership Skillset

-Most of the companies that offer leadership positions usually opt for trial periods that help them evaluate your leadership skills.
-This will be your only chance to prove that you can take it head on.
+Most companies that offer leadership positions usually opt for trial periods that help them evaluate your leadership skills.
+This will be your only chance to prove that you can take it head-on.

 Stand out from the rest by:

-- Working and developing the aforementioned leadership skills
+- Working and developing the leadership skills as mentioned earlier

 - Make sure that you’re authentic during the interview and even your tenure

-- Refrain from having favorites and playing favorites.
+- Refrain from having favourites and playing favourites.
 There should be a distinct and fine line between you and the rest of your employees.